aidanduffy68-prog/USD_FRY/hypnos/README.md

 ## Overview

-Hypnos is the long-term memory and pattern consolidation engine that maintains historical intelligence, tracks dormant threats, and consolidates behavioral patterns over extended time periods.
+Hypnos is the long-term memory and pattern consolidation engine (Layer 3) that maintains historical intelligence, tracks dormant threats, and consolidates behavioral patterns over extended time periods.
 Like sleep consolidates memories, Hypnos consolidates threat intelligence patterns into long-term knowledge that informs current assessments.

+**Architecture Position:** Hypnos operates as both Layer 3 (Memory) and a meta-layer that enhances Layer 1 (Hades/Echo) and Layer 2 (Nemesis) with historical intelligence.

 ## Core Capabilities